fQwQf/fQwQf/README.md

 # Hi there 👋
 ## 👋 Hi, I’m fQwQf
 Welcome to my GitHub profile!
-I’m a undegradeate at Wuhan University and the CTO and co-founder of Jinqitrip Co., Ltd., and I enjoy working on a range of projects from neural network frameworks to web development.
+I’m a undegradeate at Wuhan University , the CTO and co-founder of Jinqitrip Co., Ltd. and Software Development Engineer at Kaixuebang Co.
+LTD, and I enjoy working on a range of projects from neural network frameworks to web development.

 ## 🌟 Highlights
 🏆 GitHub Achievement: Pull Shark
-🥈 GitHub Developer Program Member
-🥉 CTO and co-founder of Jinqitrip Co., Ltd.
+🥇 CTO and co-founder of Jinqitrip Co., Ltd.
+🥈 Software Development Engineer at Kaixuebang Co.
+LTD
+🥉 GitHub Developer Program Member

 ## 📘 Projects
 - faQnet